 Our recent article centered on how IT departments can make the most of downtime.
 In compiling questions from our clients, we noticed that many were from individuals who do not have a technology background.
-In this article, we are going to discuss four common technology issues middle market companies face, along with approaches to consider and resources which are available to assist those individuals who may not know what they do not know.
+In this article, we are going to discuss four common technology issues middle-market companies face, along with approaches to consider and resources that are available to assist those individuals who may not know what they do not know.

 What can I do to solve these problems?

 Here are just a few items to help get your hands around your security posture, IT service delivery effectiveness, current trends, and more.

 - Conduct a technology risk assessment – Assessing your technology risk is not a particularly stimulating or invigorating activity, but is a necessary component to help ensure that you are understanding and responding to “what can go wrong” in your environment.
 If it is your first time conducting this kind of assessment, it can be quite an undertaking.
 However, subsequent executions of the assessment tend to be much easier to complete since you will not be starting from zero.
 We recommend performing your assessment at least once per year, and more often if warranted, usually in conjunction with a significant change to your environment or processes.
 After you understand your current posture, you can make better informed decisions on how to deploy your resources and which safeguards may need to be implemented.

 - Conduct a needs analysis – It has been said that perception is reality and understanding how effectively your organization may be delivering technology services requires soliciting feedback across the board.
 The IT experience “on the ground” may be quite different for someone in accounting as compared to an end-user on your sales team.
 These activities focus around understanding to what degree your systems are supporting the business needs of your various end-users, and how effectively the systems accomplish this task.
 These projects can be quite eye-opening, and your end-users are an invaluable source of critical information which should be included in any department’s decision-making process.